-Now let us try to find out the answer to the above questions one by one.
+Now, let us try to find out the answers to the above questions one by one.

 Why git init?

 Before we learn about the “git init” command, let’s understand why we need it.
-Right now, with our limited knowledge of git, we know that Git is a version control system and can keep track of changes to a file or set of files.
+With our limited knowledge of Git, we know that Git is a version control system that can track changes to a file or set of files.
 However, git will not automatically start tracking changes to any file; We need to let git know where and what to track.
 This is where “git init” comes in.

-If you are not used the git init command and you are inside a folder (new or existing) and open the git bash and execute the command git status.
+If you have not used the git init command and you are inside a folder (new or existing) open the git bash and execute the command git status.